Banging Toolbox

 3. What’s the tool weight?

 Get a jigsaw that strikes the ideal balance between weight and controllability.
-Heavier jigsaws will let you cut through dense materials more easily, but they can also be more difficult to control.
+Heavier jigsaws will let you cut through dense materials more easily, but they can be more difficult to control.

 Some lighter jigsaws might be underpowered for certain jobs, so try to go for a model that provides controllability without compromising power.